yasmeenAweed/Final-Project-/propasal.md

 buy and sell.
 We aim to identify the most efficient classifier based on some metrics.

 ## Goals:
-1. Data collection, cleaning and visulazation - Abdulla and Lama
+1. Data collection, cleaning and visulazation (Yahoo finance) - Abdulla and Lama

-2. Feature selection - Yasmeen and Duaa
+2. Feature generation and selection by using technical indicators (ROC, MOM, RSI) - Yasmeen and Duaa

-3. Splitting and Modeling - Bashayer and Khadija
+3. Splitting and Modeling (KNN , RF , CART) - Bashayer and Khadija

 4. Presntation - All members